altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "?"<br/>

-Jerome supported Regis' back and put a hand on his forehead.
+Jerome supported Regis' back and put a hand on his forehead.<br/>

-What tough and thick hands.
+What tough and thick hands.<br/>

 "It's a fever."<br/>

 "Ah..."<br/>

 He was feeling lightheaded, his mind was muddled and his feet didn’t seem to be touching the ground.
-This wasn't because he just woke up.
+This wasn't because he just woke up.<br/>

 Jerome seemed to wear a worried expression.
 Regis thought he wouldn't care about his subordinate's well being...
-Maybe this was the reason behind his popularity.
+Maybe this was the reason behind his popularity.<br/>

 "Tch...
 What a weakling!
 At this busiest period!"<br/>